buahho/geoip-lookup/README.md

 DESCRIPTION
 ====

-Installs a script and dependencies that gets geoip location of domains given as input.
+Installs a script and dependencies that gets geoip location of domains given as input and writes the output to a YAML file stored in home directory of the user that runs it.

 REQUIREMENTS
 ====